niteshduhan/niteshduhan/README.md

 - 👋 Hi, I’m @niteshduhan
+- Pursuing my Master's in Data science from Amity University
 - 👀 I’m interested in Data Science and analytics
 - 🌱 I did my Bachlors in Mathematics Hons from Delhi University
-- 💞️ I’m looking to collaborate on Business analyst
+- 💞️ I’m looking to collaborate on Data science and Business analyst
 - 📫 How to reach me ...My Instagram Nitesh._duhan

 <!---